Car depreciation guide: how to get a car that holds its value

 Yes, it might cost you more than a small, petrol-powered city car, but you’ll also recoup more when it comes to selling it.

-Before you choose a car, you should think about how much it’s going to depreciate and make sure you’re comfortable with the amount.
+Before you choose a car, you should think about how much it will depreciate and make sure you’re comfortable with the amount.

 As we’ve already mentioned, new cars will depreciate more than used ones.
 But, unless you buy a car that’s around eight years old, you can still expect some depreciation.

-Petrol cars tend to depreciate fastest compared to other fuel types, although hybrid vehicles are known for suffering the same fate.
+Petrol cars tend to depreciate faster than other fuel types, although hybrid vehicles are known for suffering the same fate.

 Diesel cars usually hold their value more compared to petrol and hybrid, as do all-electric cars.